wrightedu/Programmers-Guide-to-the-Galaxy/Getting-Started/git.md

 - `git push`: Pushes my changes to the remote branch, and I'm done for the day

+A quick note: notice how I'm always typing `git status` to get the status of my current git project.
+This is VERY useful and should be a habit you should form whenever working with git.
+Whenever you type a `git status` you get not only the branch you're working on, but the files that you're modifying.
+This will help prevent against editing the wrong branches, and catching conflicting edits before they become too complex.

 Again, this is just an example of what commands I would use when I'm starting work for the day.
 Obviously, you can change them around.
 However, what's important here is the concept of working in branches.
 A key idea of working here is that every piece of work should be looked over by another set of eyes before being approved and becoming the working copy.
 Even during the construction of this guide itself, it had to be looked at by another member of the team before it was pushed to public.
 Think of it as being a contributing writer to a newspaper - you're never the only person on a project.

+## Some Closing Thoughts

+You'll mess up git your first time, your second time and your third time.
+It's a hard process to get used to doing but after a while it becomes second nature.
+Git being a version control service, it's used practically everywhere in the software development world.
+Get used to git and your future programming self will thank you later.

+If anything arises, don't be afraid to ask for help.
+Google can only go so far and your co-workers would be more than happy to give you guidance on how we specifically use git and GitHub.
+I had to ask for a lot of help when writing this, so it's nothing to be afraid of.

+Other than that, happy git-ing!